Matt Olson Player Props: Braves vs. Mets

-Matt Olson, with a slugging percentage of .333 in his past 10 games -- including two home runs -- will be in action for the Atlanta Braves against the New York Mets, with David Peterson on the hill, April 28 at 7:10 PM ET.
+Matt Olson -- with an on-base percentage of .302 in his past 10 games, 67 points lower than his season-long percentage -- will be in action for the Atlanta Braves against the New York Mets, with Tylor Megill on the hill, on May 1 at 4:40 PM ET.

-In his last game he had a hitless showing (0-for-3 with an RBI) against the Marlins.
+In his previous game, he racked up three RBI (going 1-for-3 with a home run) against the Mets.

 Matt Olson Game Info & Props vs. the Mets